toonMarty/sos/README.md

 # SOS
 SOS is a help desk ticketing system...

-# Elasticsearch installation and Configuration commands
+# Elasticsearch Installation and Configuration commands

 # Step 1 - Installing and Configuring Elasticsearch
 ```